Quarter-comma meantone: C-based construction tables

 In this stack, G♭ and F♯ have a similar frequency, and G♭ is typically discarded.
 Also, the note between C and D is called D♭ rather than C♯, and the note between G and A is called A♭ rather than G♯.
-The C-based symmetric stack is rarely used, possibly because it produces the wolf fifth in the unusual position of F♯–D♭ instead of G♯–E♭, where musicians using Pythagorean tuning expected it).
+The C-based symmetric stack is rarely used, possibly because it produces the wolf fifth in the unusual position of F♯–D♭ instead of G♯–E♭, where musicians accustomed to the previously used Pythagorean tuning might expect it).